Reliability - Introduction to PRAM

 calculates the coder pair reliability coefficients on the basis of that

 NOTE: Here is the fix for running PRAM in Windows 7: When you try to open the file in Windows 7 you will get an error that says "comdlg32.ocx is missing or invalid."
-This is a Microsoft program file that is not used in Windows 7.
-So, download a copy of the missing file from one of the many free sources online.
-Save and register it in the same folder as the PRAM software.
+This is a Microsoft program file that is not used in Windows 7 and beyond.
+So, download a copy of the missing file from one of the multiple free sources online, and follow the instructions for registering it.